James the Red Engine: Prototype and background

-James as a model
+Models

 Awdry had two models of James on his OO gauge model railway.
-The first, from the 1950s, was based on a 2-6-0 Glasgow and South Western Railway locomotive, the Austrian Goods, designed by Peter Drummond, which is the very same engine that Awdry had originally envisioned James as but changed it due to unknown reasons.
-Awdry's model was painted red with yellow lining.
-Despite being professionally made and "a beautiful model", the motor was so unreliable that the loco could not be used for regular services.
+The first, from the 1950s, was based on a 2-6-0 Glasgow and South Western Railway locomotive, the Austrian Goods, designed by Peter Drummond; this is the design that Awdry had originally intended to use for James.
+The model was red with yellow lining.
+Despite being professionally made and "a beautiful model", the motor was unreliable, so it could not be used regularly.
 Awdry later noted that it was sent away in the 1980s for a new motor and chassis and came back "completely transformed".

-Awdry's second model of James was based on a 1960s Tri-ang Johnson 3F 0-6-0; a conversion which Hornby themselves would use for the production version of their model of James, several decades later.
+Awdry's second model of James was based on a 1960s Tri-ang Johnson 3F 0-6-0; a conversion which Hornby used for the production version of their model of James several decades later.